I started drawing at very early age. I might have been 1,5 or 2, I don't recall exactly.

 At 1st my works were quite simple.
 Later they became more elaborate and complex.

 As the time went by I decided to gain a little more control over the creative process.
 Every time I drew, I thought of a subject to concentrate on.
-And later, when answers were needed to life questions, I asked a question and then drew the answer.
+And later, when answers were needed to a life question, I asked a question and then drew the answer.

 I turned to digital art.
-Experimenting in that field lead to discovery of 4 major styles:
+Experimenting in that field helped me to break the boundaries I had set for myself and discover new ways of self-expression.

-After exploring all those techniques I started wondering if I should choose one in order to maintain my identity.
+After exploring various methods of self-expression, I started wondering if I should choose one in order to maintain my identity.
 But I came to a conclusion that no matter what path spoke to me at any given moment I would follow its lead and make it mine.